 The recyclable packaging may be better for the environment, but seems to be damaged easily in shipping.

 The formula may have a bit of a tendency to be foamy when mixed, but this is true of many formulas and is the nature of baby formula powders in general.
 Using one of the best baby bottles really helps minimize extra air and foam.

 Finally, a few babies did not find this formula to be sensitive enough for their tummies.
 But since this is not a sensitive formula, this is not surprising information.

 9. Similac Pro-Advance Non-GMO Infant Formula

-More and more, baby formula companies are searching for ways to make a formula like breast milk and include added ingredients more closely resembling human milk.
-Similac Pro-Advance Non-GMO Infant Formula with Iron, with 2’-FL HMO, for Immune Support, Baby Formula is Similac’s blend closest to breast milk because of the added 2′-FL HMO or human milk oligosaccharide a prebiotic found in human milk.
+More and more, baby formula companies are searching for ways to make a formula like breast milk and are including ingredients that closely resemble human milk.
+Similac Pro-Advance Non-GMO Infant Formula with Iron, with 2’-FL HMO, for Immune Support, Baby Formula is Similac’s formula closest to breast milk because of the added 2′-FL HMO, or human milk oligosaccharide, a prebiotic found in human milk.

 Similac Advance is another good option if you would like more information.